Time Waits for No One: Anthology 1971–1977

-Time Waits for No One: Anthology 1971–1977 is a compilation album by The Rolling Stones released in 1979 (released worldwide except for the U.S.).
+Time Waits for No One: Anthology 1971–1977 is a compilation album by the Rolling Stones released in 1979 (released worldwide except for the US).
 It covers the period from Sticky Fingers in 1971 until Love You Live in 1977.
 Only two of ten single A-sides from the period are included—"Angie" and "Fool to Cry".
 It was released for the first time on CD in May 2019 in Japan, making use of the standard version of the title track and the censored version of "Star Star".